1. Briefly, what is the origin of your program?

 Such great works can more easily be understood with some preparation.
 Hence we developed our Good Books Program of literature classics for younger, elementary school readers.
 Likewise, our language arts, history, art, writing, vocabulary and other courses are all aimed and arranged to prepare students for the best – the great books.
 As the reader may see, the entire program, from pre-school to the end, is organized for excellence – to lead students to the very best – in art, science, literature, history, etc. – in graduated steps in all areas.
 Nearly 20 years of experience (following 80 years of the Great Books movement) have confirmed this approach.

 3. Is there a place I may visit online for more extensive information on the Great and Good Books, and your educational approach?

 Yes, there are a number of articles on this website.
-In addition, there is extensive literature and numerous articles on the Great Books movement online, including at which is the website for the Center for the Study of the Great Ideas, co-founded by our first Chairman, recently deceased, the scholar Max Weismann, and Mortimer Adler.
+In addition, there is extensive literature and numerous articles on the Great Books movement online, including at which is the website for the Center for the Study of the Great Ideas, co-founded by our first Chairman, recently deceased, the scholar Max Weismann, and his good friend, Mortimer Adler.